nolash/gtk4-kee/README.md

 ## What it can do (currently)

-The UI state is still fragmented and does not yet implement a ful sequence of actions for creating and mutually signing ledger.
+The UI state is still fragmented and does not yet implement a full sequence of actions for creating and mutually signing ledger.

 However, a ledger can be created, counter-signed and imported by restarting UI as Alice, Bob and Alice respectively, and manually use the import option.